alextim/astro-lib/packages/astro-webmanifest/README.md

 ### Manual mode

-No `icon` option, you are fully responsible for manifest configuration.
+If you don't provide `icon` option, you will be fully responsible for manifest configuration.

 You should create all icons and favicons manually and put them to the `public` folder.